ykwon0407/valid-oversample/README.md

 # Valid Oversampling Schemes to Handle Imbalance

-This repository provides a Pytorch implementation of the paper "Valid Oversampling Schemes to Handle Imbalance", under review at **Pattern Recognition Letters**.
+This repository provides a Pytorch implementation of the paper "Valid Oversampling Schemes to Handle Imbalance", accepted at *Pattern Recognition Letters*.
 We compare accuracy, sensitivity, and specificity of various oversampling methods using the MNIST dataset.

 ## Results